What does GDPR have to do with me?

 We’d like to offer a technical and practical translation of GDPR to help developers fully implement these principles and future-proof their enterprise’s compliance.

 First, let’s try paraphrasing the seven principles:

-- Lawfulness, fairness and transparency: Data must be obtained and processed lawfully and fairly.
-Individuals to whom it pertains should be able to know how both occur when they wish, as well as how their data is going to be used.
+- Lawfulness, fairness, and transparency: Data must be obtained and processed lawfully and fairly.
+Individuals to whom it pertains should know how both occur when they wish, as well as how their data will be used.
 It’s the responsibility of the enterprise to communicate this information clearly.